 Helen Maclagan – Culture portfolio

 Helen Maclagan is an independent heritage and cultural specialist, based in the West Midlands.
 Having originally studied and trained as an archaeologist, she worked for some 20 years as Warwickshire County Council’s County Archaeologist, also playing a role in national archaeological and heritage organisations.
 She is currently a Vice-Chair of the Council for British Archaeology and a member of the National Trust Archaeology Specialist Advise Panel, Director of Warwickspace – a community enterprise company and has been a member of numerous other national committees.
 Helen joined the UK National Commission in December 2013.
 Since then she has been involved with World Heritage Sites (particularly the UK Tentative List) and with issues around Underwater Cultural Heritage, each the subject of a recent UK National Commission Policy Brief.
 Other areas of activity have related to the UNESCO Creative Cities Network, and to Culture and Conflict (with UKNC partners the Blue Shield Committee).
 Challenges ahead include engaging with Intangible Cultural Heritage, Diversity of Cultural Expressions and with broader issues around Culture and Development.
 Her interests include the engagement of local communities with the historic and natural environment and links between culture and health.

 Karen Merkel – Communication & Information portfolio

 James Bridge – Chief Executive and Secretary-General

 James runs the UK National Commission for UNESCO, having been brought in to restructure it in 2011.
-The organisation received an A+ rating in November 2016 from the UK government for the third year in a row.
+The UKNC received an A+ rating from the UK government in December 2017 for the fourth year in a row.
 He advises the UK Government, Overseas Territories and Crown Dependencies on UNESCO internationally and UNESCO in the UK.
 He is an Alternate Member of UNESCO’s Executive (management) Board.